CanadianRunner/CanadianRunner/README.md

 - ❓ Ask me about my past projects, how I separate my logic, and my philosophy on pair programming.

-- ⚡ As an Irish/Canadian you'll find me happiest with a bowl of poutine and a cup of Barry's Irish Breakfast tea.
-I currently live in Portland Oregon with my lovely wife.
+- ⚡ As an Irish/Canadian, you'll find me happiest with a bowl of poutine and a cup of Barry's Irish Breakfast tea.

 </td><td valign="top" width="50%">